eliotsykes/real-world-rails/README.md

 Learn from Rails apps written by experienced developers.

-This project helps with my efforts coaching Rails developers and researching the articles I publish for them.
-Find out more at https://eliotsykes.com
+I began this project to help teach developers and conduct research into Rails development practices.

+Reading open source code can be an invaluable learning aid.

 You&rsquo;ll find the source code for the Real World Rails apps in the [`apps/`](apps/) subdirectory.
+Browse &amp; search the [Rails codebases](apps/) to:

+- Find examples of usage of a method you&rsquo;re unsure of
+- Learn how other developers are using a gem you&rsquo;d like to use
+- Discover how to write tests

+&hellip;and much, much more.

 The [inspectors](lib/real_world_rails/inspectors) are responsible for the analysis of the Rails apps.